Efficient estimation of conditional covariance matrices for dimension reduction: Introduction

+Therefore, we refer for instance to \citet{zhu1996asymptotics} and \cite{ferre2003functional,ferre2005smoothed} who used kernel estimators.
+Also, we refer to ~\citet{hsing1999nearest} who combined the nearest neighbor and the sliced inverse regression and to~\citet{bura2001estimating} who assumed a parametric form for the conditional vector, $\E[\bm{X}\vert Y]$.
+Lastly, we refer to ~\citet{setodji2004kmeans} who used a k-means method and to ~\citet{cook2005sufficient} who rewrote the sliced inverse regression as a least square minimization.

+The estimation of each element of $\Sigma = (\sigma_{ij})$ for $i,j=1, \ldots, p$ depends on the joint distribution of $(\bm{X},Y)$.
+Therefore, we propose a plug-in estimator for each parameter, $\sigma_{ij}$.
+The quadratic functional estimator of $\E[\E[\boldsymbol{X}\vert Y]\E[\boldsymbol{X}\vert Y]^{\top}]$ is obtained using a Taylor expansion based on the ideas of \cite{daveiga2013efficient}.
+The first order term drives the asymptotic convergence while the higher order terms will be shown to be negligible.
+These ideas are driven by previous studies from \citet{laurent1996efficient} on the estimation of quadratic integrals.
+Finally, we obtain a semi parametric estimate which is shown to be efficient.
+This estimator offers an alternative method for plug-in methods for conditional covariance matrices with minimum variance properties.

-This paper is organized as follows.
-Section \ref{sec:Methodology} is intended to motivate our investigation of $\C{\E{X\vert Y}}$ using a Taylor approximation.
-In Section \ref{sub:Hypothesis-and-Assumptions} we set up notation and hypothesis.
-Section \ref{sub:Efficient-Estimation-of} is devoted to demonstrate that each coordinate of $\C{\E{X\vert Y}}$ converge efficiently.
-Also we find the normality asymptotic for the whole matrix.
-An asymptotic bound of the variance for the quadratic part for the Taylor's expansion of $\C{\E{X\vert Y}}$ is found in Section \ref{sec:Estimation-of-quadratic}.
-All technical Lemmas and their proofs are postponed to Sections \ref{sec:Technical-Results} and \ref{sec:Proofs} respectively.
+The organization of this paper is as follows.
+Section \ref{sec:taylor:Methodology} motivates our investigation of $\C(\E[\boldsymbol{X}\vert Y])$ using a Taylor approximation.
+In Section \ref{sub:taylor:Hypothesis-and-Assumptions} the notations and hypotheses are set up.
+We demonstrate, in Section \ref{sub:taylor:Efficient-Estimation-of}, the efficient convergence of each coordinate for our estimator.
+We also state the asymptotic normality for the whole matrix.
+For the quadratic term of the Taylor expansion of $\C(\E[\boldsymbol{X}\vert Y])$, we find an asymptotic bound for the variance in Section \ref{sec:taylor:Estimation-of-quadratic}.
+All of the technical Lemmas and related proofs will be found in Sections \ref{sec:taylor:Technical-Results} and \ref{sec:taylor:Proofs}, respectively.